HeIIow2/music-downloader/README.md

 # Old implementation

-> IF U USE THIS NOW YOU ARE DUMB.
+> IF U USE THIS NOW YOU ARE DUMB *no offense thoug*.
 IT ISN'T FINISHED AND THE STUFF YOU CODE NOW WILL BE BROKEN TOMORROW
 > SOON YOU CAN THOUGH

 If you want to use this project, or parts from it in your own projects from it,